EN555/EN555/README.md

 I'm student for B.Sc. in Data Science (expected August 2022), Ariel University Part of the Excellence Program.

-I'm interesting in deep learning, especially in image recognition.
+I'm interesting in deep learning, especially in NLP.

 </div>